Dabvexx/DabVexx.github.io/_posts/2023-4-3-about-me.md

 I am proficient in C# and Unity.
 I have dipped my toes in other C languages (see [this post]() to read about my C++ OpenGL renderer!)
 C# is what really taught me to program beyond simple toy programs.

-I also like experimenting with blender to learn how better to use it. check [this post](_posts\2024-9-9-DungeonModel.md) for a scene of a dungeon, and [this post]() to see my first ever rigged model!
+I also like experimenting with blender to learn how better to use it. check [this post](/DungeonModel) for a scene of a dungeon, and [this post]() to see my first ever rigged model!

 ---

 # Posts & Projects

- On this site you will find projects ive done, as well as general posts ranging from small experiments, to updates on my home lab.
+ On this site you will find projects I've done, as well as general posts ranging from small experiments, to updates on my home lab.